home-assistant/developers.home-assistant/docs/frontend/development.md

 #### Developing with Visual Studio Code + devcontainer

-If you are using Visual Studio Code with devcontainers for Home Assistant Core, you need to mount the frontend repository into the devcontainer.
+If you are using Visual Studio Code with dev containers for Home Assistant Core, you need to mount the frontend repository into the dev container.
 Add the following section to `.devcontainer/devcontainer.json` in the Home Assistant Core repository:

 ```json
 "mounts": [